APRILIA MOJITO - RETRO 50 & CUSTOM 50 / 150

 All Mojito scooters have a nicely sized locking glovebox which is awesome.
 Not that many small-mid sized scooters have glove boxes, but they should be mandatory.
 They’re such a great spot for your insurance papers, a couple spare tools and random items like some gloves, cigars and sunglasses.

 Interested buyers will likely be comparing the Mojito against the fine scooters from Vespa, as well as against more value oriented retro scooters from Yamaha, Kymco and Honda.
 With the Mojito, you won’t get the steel body, micro-chip key and fuel injection found in newer Vespa models, but you will save quite a bit of money in the used scooter market.
-The Mojito 150 uses the same core engine as Vespa’s
+The Mojito 150 uses the same core engine as Vespa’s mid-sized scooters, so it’s your call whether the prestige, steel body and other touches are worth the Vespa premium.
+In its day, the Mojito competed against Vespa’s ET scooters, and the new LX models introduced for 2006.

 Other competitors in the ‘value retro scooter’ segment include Yamaha’s Vino 50 & 125, Honda Metropolitan and Kymco’s Like, Sento and Sting scooters.
 It’s tough to beat the value of a gently used Kymco scooter, but the Mojito is a more well appointed machine so it slots in nicely between the Kymco and Vespa offerings.
 The choice between Aprilia’s Mojito and its Japanese competition comes down to power and style preference.
 The Metropolitan is quite a nice scooter, but its fuel sipping 4-stroke engine lags a derestricted Mojito 50 in outright power.
 The earlier 2-stroke models of the Vino 50 can hang with the Mojito 50 uphill, but Vino 125 can’t make quite the same claims.
 The Vino 125 is significantly slower than the Mojito 150, with a top speed gap of 10 mph.